jiaye-W/jiaye-W.github.io/_pages/about.md

   - /about.html
 ---

 Hello.
-I am a first-year PhD candidate at the [Chair of Discrete Optimization](https://www.epfl.ch/labs/disopt/) within the [Institute of Mathematics](https://www.epfl.ch/schools/sb/research/math/) at [EPFL](https://www.epfl.ch/en/), supervised by [Fritz Eisenbrand](https://people.epfl.ch/friedrich.eisenbrand?lang=en).
+I am a second-year PhD candidate at the [Chair of Discrete Optimization](https://www.epfl.ch/labs/disopt/) within the [Institute of Mathematics](https://www.epfl.ch/schools/sb/research/math/) at [EPFL](https://www.epfl.ch/en/), supervised by [Fritz Eisenbrand](https://people.epfl.ch/friedrich.eisenbrand?lang=en).

 My research interests are combinatorial optimization and approximation algorithms.
 Recently I have been working on submodular maximization and stable matchings.